AdobeDocs/experience-manager-64.pt-BR/help/sites-classic-ui-authoring/classic-launches-creating.md

 ---
-title: Criação de lançamentos
+title: Criação de inicializações
-seo-title: Criação de lançamentos
+seo-title: Creating Launches
-description: Crie um lançamento para permitir a atualização de uma nova versão de páginas da web existentes para ativação futura.
-Ao criar o Lançamento, especifique um título e a página de origem.
+description: Crie um lançamento para permitir a atualização de uma nova versão das páginas da Web existentes para ativação futura.
+Ao criar a inicialização, especifique um título e a página de origem.
-seo-description: Crie um lançamento para permitir a atualização de uma nova versão de páginas da web existentes para ativação futura.
-Ao criar o Lançamento, especifique um título e a página de origem.
+seo-description: Create a launch to enable the updating of a new version of existing web pages for future activation.
+When you create a Launch, you specify a title and the source page.
 uuid: e67608a9-e6c9-42f3-bd1d-63a5fa87ae18
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.4/SITES